ArchiveBox/ArchiveBox/README.md

 archivebox --version
 # install extras as-needed, or use one of full setup methods below to get everything out-of-the-box

-mkdir ~/archivebox && cd ~/archivebox archivebox init
+mkdir ~/archivebox && cd ~/archivebox    # this can be anywhere archivebox init

 archivebox add 'https://example.com'